evildevill/markdown-blog/public/content/what-is-cloud-computing.md

 ---
 title: "What is Cloud Computing"
 description: "Cloud computing refers to the delivery of computing services over the internet (the cloud).
-These services include servers."
+These services include servers. servers, storage, databases, networking, software"
 slug: "what-is-cloud-computing"
 date: "2024-03-01"
 author: "Waseem Akram"